Headphones for Video Games

 - Klipsch (Reference series)

 Headphones strong in mid and bass sound frequencies is what "bass heads" like.
-Bass heavy cans (headphones) are the popular choice by for many mainstream gamers.
+Bass-heavy cans (headphones) are the popular choice for many mainstream gamers.
 Bass may make action and shooter games sound alive.
-Heavy bass coloration headphones may heighten sound of low end explosions with sub bass vibrations helping to improve a feeling of immersion.
+Heavy bass coloration headphones may heighten sound of low end explosions with sub-bass vibrations helping to improve a feeling of immersion.
 Brands to consider:

 - Sennheiser (closed back variants)